Are lawnmower blades good for making knives?-Let’s find out!

 What Are the Best Steel Types to Make a Knife?

-The most inexpensive, easy to work with, and types of steel that have easy-to-follow heat treatment recipes are 5160,1070, 1080, and 1084.
+The most inexpensive, easy-to-work-with steels and those with easy-to-follow heat treatment recipes are 5160, 1070, 1080, and 1084.

 They have at least 0.6 percent carbon, but not more than 0.84 percent.
 All those above 1084 will make the heat treatment more challenging.